 You must publish your individual club Action Plan to advise players or members what you are doing to manage the risks and how you want players or members to act.
-This must be placed, in accordance with your League Directive, on your club website.
+This must be placed on your club website where possible.
 This will ensure your users are aware of how your ground is operating and will give opposition clubs the advice they need to visit your facility.